Johnbt2016/astro-daisies/gaia2-orbits-query/DAISI.md

-# Interactive 1D basin model
+# Computing Galactic Orbits of Stars with Gala

 Return orbits of stars with data from the Gaia mission.
 The query gets sky positions, distances (parallaxes), proper motions, and radial velocities